cross-chain-deprecated/moneyd-trust/README.md

 The `ilp-plugin` repo is already designed to do this, so `ilp-curl` and many other tools will work right out of the box.

-Because it's in early stages, don't use it with a ripple account that has too much money.

 ## Advanced Usage